This article is more than 1 year old

 German chancellor Angela Merkel has come in for a lot of flack during her tenure for a so-called "Wandel durch Handel" (Change through Trade) approach to China that has been criticised as being more Handel than Wandel.

-Germany's chancellor-in-waiting, Olaf Scholz, is still in talks to form a three-way ruling coalition between his centre-left Social Democrats party with the Greens and the pro-business Free Democratic Party (FDP), and it is not known what the coalition's position on IT Security Law 2.0 will be.
+At the time of publication, Germany's chancellor-in-waiting, Olaf Scholz, is still in talks to form a three-way ruling coalition between his centre-left Social Democrats party with the Greens and the pro-business Free Democratic Party (FDP), and it is not known what the coalition's position on IT Security Law 2.0 will be.

 In the UK, BT has said it was happy with an extension to 2027 for Britain's rip and replace mandate.
 The telco needs to swap out an underlying 4G base station every time it deploys a 5G (NSA) base station - the two need to be made by the same vendor because NSA kit, as its name suggest, cannot stand alone and is "inextricably linked" to the underlying 4G network.
 For EE, that was Huawei, a partner since 2003.
 Back in 2017, Huawei performed the first UK lab test of an end-to-end 5G network with BT.